BehaviorTree/btcpp_website/docs/tutorial-advanced/tutorial_16_global_blackboard.md

 Still, there are cases where it could be desirable to have a truly "global" blackboard, that can be accessed from every Subtree directly, without remapping.

-This may make sense for:
+This makes sense for:

 - Singletons and global objects that can't be shared as described in [Tutorial 8](tutorial-basics/tutorial_08_additional_args.md)
 - Global states of the robot.
 - Data that is written / read outside the Behavior Tree, i.e. in the main loop executing the tick.

-Additionally, since the blackboard is a generic key/value storage, where the value can have **any** type, it is a perfect data structure to implement what is known in the literature as "World Model", i.e. data that represents the state of the world, and that the Nodes in the tree may need to access.
+Additionally, since the blackboard is a generic key/value storage, where the value can contain **any** type, it is a perfect data structure to implement what is known in the literature as **"World Model"**, i.e. a place where the states of the environment, the robot and the tasks can be shared with the Behavior Trees.

+## Blackboards hierarchy

 Consider a simple Tree with two subtrees, like this:

 ![tree_hierarchy.png](images/tree_hierarchy.png)

-Each one of the 3 Subtree has its own blackboard; the parent.child relationship between these blackboards is exactly the same as the BehaviorTrees, i.e. BB1 is the parent of BB2 and BB3.
+Each one of the 3 Subtree has its own blackboard; the parent / child relationship between these blackboards is exactly the same as the tree, i.e. BB1 is the parent of BB2 and BB3.

 The lifecycle of these individual blackboards is coupled with their respective Subtree.

-We will can introduce easily an external "global blackboard" like this:
+We can implement an external "global blackboard" like this:

 ```cpp
 auto global_bb = BT::Blackboard::create();